johnteske/fmail-dev/README.md

 * add alias for shorthand i.e. `grunt dist:September-Newsletter`

 #### Archive
-* create task
+* allow multiple destinations, by file type?
+* add date to project folder name
+* list of links and analytics tags, for reference later (could also be used to check links during testing)
 * add subject line as comment in final, archived html file
-* copy files to archive folders
 * clean `build` (and `src`?) directory after archive (require task to make sure copy was successful)

 #### Maintenance and documentation
-* clean up whitespace in Gruntfile
 * reconfigure todo and workflow list as checkboxes?
 * add requirements and setup information
 * test with `grunt-replace` v0.10.2